davebronson/clear-hl7-net/README.md

 Configuration.FieldRepeatSeparator = "%"; // Use percent symbol
 Configuration.SubcomponentSeparator = "/"; // Use forward slash

-Configuration.ResetSeparators(); // Reset the separator configuration properties to their default, recommended values
+// Reset the separator configuration properties to their
+// default, recommended values Configuration.ResetSeparators();
 ```

 ## Using the ClearHl7.Codes Component